 What is a wedding lasso?

 The wedding lasso can be anything but is typically an oversized rosary, silk cord, or flower garland.
 “As long as the lasso is an oversized rosary with two loops to form the eternity symbol, your design options can be endless,” says de Velasco.
 When placed over the couple, it forms an “8” or infinity symbol and is typically joined in the middle by a crucifix.

 Who buys the wedding lasso?

-The wedding lasso is typically provided by los padrinos de lazo, or lasso godparents, which are a married couple that the bride and groom see as role models in marriage and have been chosen to take a special part in the wedding ceremony.
+The wedding lasso is typically provided by los padrinos de lazo, or lasso godparents, which are a married couple that the couple see as role models in marriage and have been chosen to take a special part in the wedding ceremony.
 They purchase the wedding lasso and give it to the couple on their wedding day as a gift.

-Occasionally, the wedding lasso is a bride’s “something borrowed.”
+Occasionally, the wedding lasso can be used as “something borrowed.”
 “Many lassos have been a family heirloom, passed down from generation to generation, and we love when couples incorporate this heirloom into their wedding,” says de Velasco.